stacks-network/docs/src/pages/stacks-blockchain/integrate-stacking.md

 ![What you'll be creating in this tutorial](/images/todo-list-app.png)

 ## Introduction

--> Fun fact: Stacking is implemented as a smart contract, using [Clarity](/smart-contracts/overview).

 In this tutorial, you will learn how to integrate Stacking by interacting the respective smart contract using Connect and reading data from the Stacks Blockchain API.